CBartsc32/CC-Hive/src/README.md

 * [ ] Turtle inventory viewer (over rednet)

 ####Shared
+* [ ] BONUS: Cooperative turtles, a task can take mulitple turtles which will work on the same task at the same time, however this task could also be done with a single turtle.
 * [ ] CC 1.74 auto-complete support
 * [ ] remote connect - control computers like you are there, using Lyquds' nsh and vncd, still have to get the launcher to use this thing
 * [ ] lua table for storing user settings/gui skins